impactoss/impactoss-user-manual/visitors/visitor.md

 The **SDG Targets** are 169 internationally agreed goals to achieve the 17 SDGs.

-> Please note that IMPACT OSS can also be configured without SDGs
+> Please note that IMPACT OSS can optionally also be configured without SDGs

 For more information go to **[Explore SDG Targets (optional)](/visitors/sdg-targets.md)**